top of page

 Endemic.
 At risk-declining.

-Black-billed Gulls mainly breed on the braided river systems in the South Island but winter on the coasts of both the North and South Islands.
+Breeding mainly on the braided river systems in the South Island they winter on the coasts of both the North and South Islands.
 Up to five eggs can be laid but usually only 2-3 which take 20-24 days to hatch.
-Chicks will wander away from the nest quite early on, but it can be six or seven weeks before chicks are able to feed themselves.
+Chicks will wander away from the nest quite early on, but it can be six or seven weeks before they are able to feed themselves.

 nzbirdsonline-Black-billed Gull